Popcorn-Limited/contracts/docs/developer.md

 Set up a Gnosis Safe via its app and add the agreed manager as a signer.

 Now its time to deploy the `OracleVault`.
-The `OracleVault` needs to be added to the `OracleVaultController` and we should probably add a `keeper` on it aswell to update the price of the vault regularly.
+The `OracleVault` needs to be added to the `OracleVaultController`.
+Additionally give the `OracleVaultController` the `PAUSER_ROLE` on the vault.
+(This should all be done via the deploy script)Usually one should also add a `keeper` for the vault on the `OracleVaultController` aswell to update the price of the vault regularly.
 This can be done using `OracleVault.s.sol`.

 To ensure the `VaultRouter` can pull funds from the Safe max-approve the `asset` to the `OracleVault`.